Information You Provide; Collection of Information

 - With our group companies and affiliates for the purposes outlined above, subject to applicable laws and regulations;

-- With third parties to provide, maintain and improve our Services, including service providers who access information about you to perform services on our behalf (e.g., fraud prevention, identity verification and fee collection services), as well as financial institutions, payment networks, payment card associations and other entities that require such information in connection with your application for payment processing;
+- With third parties to provide, maintain and improve our Services, including service providers who access information about you to perform services on our behalf (e.g., fraud prevention, identity verification and fee collection services), as well as financial institutions, payment networks, payment card associations and other entities in connection with your application and the payment process;

 - With our banking partners as required by credit card association rules for inclusion on their list of terminated merchants (in the event that you meet their criteria which includes having Talus close your Talus Web Account due to your breach of the Terms and/or any other agreement to which Talus and you are parties;